mobify/workshop--descript/README.md

 <img src="/static/img/baseView-context.png?raw=true" height="250"/>

 You can see that we are selecting the `default` container scripts and returning them under the `desktopScripts` key.
-Lets create a new key called `urgentScripts`.
+Let's create a new key called `urgentScripts`.
 Don't forget to add a comma after the closing brace of the `desktopScripts` key.

 ``` javascript
 desktopScripts: function() {